Minnesota Rural Mental Health Professional Loan Forgiveness Guidelines

 Selected participants shall provide direct patient care hours/client–centered services.
 Hours cannot be fulfilled meeting with providers, process improvement, policy development, supervising, or administering programs.

-Participants must begin their service obligation under this program no later than March 31 following completion of their licensure.
+Participants must begin their service obligation under this program no later than March 31 following selection.
 Participants must complete their licensure as originally stated in their application.

 Participants are eligible to participate for up to four years in the program as a mental health professional in a designated rural area.
-ORHPC will make an annual payment to the participant in the amount of up to (1) $18,000, not to exceed $72,000 for Psychologists and (2) $9,300, not to exceed $37,200 for Licensed Independent Clinical Social Workers, Licensed Marriage and Family Therapists, Licensed Professional Clinical Counselors and Licensed Alcohol and Drug Counselors for the maximum four–year period or the balance of the designated loan(s), whichever is less subject to the availability of funds appropriated by the Minnesota State Legislature for the loan forgiveness program.
+ORHPC will make an annual payment to the participant in the amount of up to (1) $28,000, not to exceed $112,000 for Psychologists and (2) $11,000, not to exceed $44,000 for Licensed Independent Clinical Social Workers, Licensed Marriage and Family Therapists, Licensed Professional Clinical Counselors, and Licensed Alcohol and Drug Counselors for the maximum four–year period or the balance of the designated loan(s), whichever is less subject to the availability of funds appropriated by the Minnesota State Legislature for the loan forgiveness program.

 Annually, ORHPC requires participants to verify their continued employment and submit documentation that they have applied the loan forgiveness funds to their designated educational loan(s).
 This information will be verified prior to each annual disbursement.
 It is at the discretion of the participant to pay their loan servicer(s) with an annual lump sum payment, or make monthly payments that total the annual disbursement from ORHPC.